 I enjoy all forms of shooting and hunting.
 You name it; at one time or another I’ve done it, and they’re all GREAT!

 At this time in my life, though, I live on an island in Southeast Alaska with my beloved wife.
 Here, we don’t have brown bears, grizzly bears, or moose.
 What we do have, is a decent population of Sitka black-tail deer, and a five month long deer hunting season.
-We are allowed to use a wide range of hunting tools.
 What my wife and I have chosen as our favorite island hunting tools is what you know as an AR15 rifle.
 My wife has hunted with me since the 1970’s, and has used a variety of rifles – a Remington 308 Semi-Auto, a Winchester 30-30 lever action, and a few bolt action rifles.
 After teaching her to shoot my AR, she chose to carry that rifle hunting with her last year, and fell in love with it.
 This year, when she wanted a new hunting rifle, her choice was an AR, hands down.

 However, it is her choice.
 Her pursuit of life, liberty, and happiness.
-She infringes on no one.
 Her choice harms no one.
-You will not read about her being involved in a terrorist activity.
 She has no criminal record.
 She has been a registered nurse for almost 40 years, and in her career, she has taken care of everyone, from one pound premature babies, all the way to 100 year old senior citizens in the last stages of their life.
-She is one of the most loving and caring people you could ever hope to meet.
+In fact, she is one of the most loving and caring people you could ever hope to meet.

 She also loves to hunt and target shoot.
 And she has made the same choice in firearms, as millions of our fellow Americans have made.
 The AR15.